joomla-framework/datetime/doc/strategy.md

 	public function endOfYear(\DateTime $datetime);
 }
 ```
-`DateTimeStartegy` implements that interface and returns the following values:
+`DateTimeStrategy` implements that interface and returns the following values:
 ```php
 startOfDay()    // Monday of the current week at 00:00:00 endOfDay()      // Sunday of the current week at 23:59:59